Nikita-Ravindra-Albela/AI-Hallucination-Risk-Analysis/README.md

 # AI-Hallucination-Risk-Dashboard
 ## Overview

-As AI tools become embedded in business decision-making, a critical risk emerges: AI hallucinations — confident but incorrect or incomplete insights influencing high-impact decisions.
+As organizations increasingly adopt AI tools for business decision-making, a critical risk emerges: AI hallucinations — confident but incorrect or incomplete outputs that can silently influence high-impact decisions.

-This project approaches the problem from an AI governance and business analytics perspective, answering:
+This project focuses on AI Governance from a business perspective, not a technical one.
+Instead of asking “Is the AI model accurate?”, it asks:

-When does AI become dangerous for business decisions?
+“When does AI become dangerous for business decisions?”

-Instead of evaluating AI models technically, the analysis quantifies business risk, revenue exposure, and governance gaps caused by AI usage.
+Using simulated enterprise-scale data, this analysis quantifies:

+AI hallucination risk

+Overconfidence in AI-generated insights

+Business and revenue exposure due to risky AI usage

+The outcome is an AI Risk Scoring framework that leadership teams can use to define safe vs unsafe AI usage boundaries.

-## AI Governance
+## What Is AI Governance?
+(Business View)

-AI Governance ensures AI is used responsibly, safely, and within defined business boundaries.
+AI Governance refers to the frameworks, policies, and controls that ensure AI systems are used responsibly, safely, and in alignment with business objectives.

-From a business lens, it addresses:
+From a business analytics lens, AI governance answers questions like:

+Should AI be used for strategic decisions?

-Which decisions should AI influence?
+Which decisions require human review?

-Where is human review mandatory?

 How much revenue is exposed to AI errors?

+Where does AI confidence exceed reliability?

-This project demonstrates how data analysts can support AI governance without building AI models.
+This project demonstrates how data analysts can actively contribute to AI governance, even without building AI models themselves.

-## Objective
+## Problem Statement

-To measure and visualize:
+AI tools are increasingly used across departments such as Finance, Sales, HR, and Operations.

+However:

+AI responses often sound confident

+Decision-makers may not validate assumptions

+High-impact decisions may rely on flawed AI insights

-AI hallucination risk
+This project measures and visualizes AI hallucination risk across business decisions.

-Overconfidence in AI outputs

-Business and revenue exposure

-Impact of governance policies on AI risk

 ## Dataset

-Synthetic enterprise data (50K records)
+Type: Synthetic enterprise data

-Simulates AI usage across Finance, Sales, HR, and Operations
+Rows: 50K AI usage records

+Key fields:

+Department

+Decision type (Strategic / Operational)

+Decision impact value (₹)

-Includes decision impact values, AI confidence scores, and decision types
+AI confidence score

+Date of decision

+Synthetic data was intentionally used to:

+Avoid template datasets

-Synthetic data enables realistic risk simulations not available in public datasets.
+Enable realistic risk simulations

+Model scenarios not commonly tracked in organizations

+🧩 Business Definition of Hallucination

+This project intentionally avoids a technical definition.

-## Hallucination Definition
+Hallucination (Business Definition):

-An AI response is considered a hallucination when:
+An AI response is considered a hallucination if:

-The AI is highly confident and
+The AI is highly confident AND

-The response is factually incorrect or
+The answer is factually incorrect OR

 Key business assumptions are missing

-This allows risk even when outputs are partially correct.
+This allows risk to exist even when the AI is partially correct.

 ## Methodology

-SQL: Built a canonical view (v_ai_hallucination) to define business-level hallucination logic
+1️.
+Data Modeling (SQL)

+Created a canonical SQL view: v_ai_hallucination

+Simulated:

+Factual correctness

+Missing assumptions

+Derived a business-level hallucination_flag

+2️.
+Core Risk Metrics

+Hallucination Rate

+Overconfidence Index

-Risk Metrics: Hallucination Rate, Overconfidence Index, Assumption Gap Score
+Assumption Gap Score

-AI Risk Score: Weighted composite metric (0–100)

-Segmentation: Risk by department, decision type, impact bucket, and time
+All metrics were normalized and combined into a single AI Risk Score (0–100).

+3️.
+Risk Segmentation

+Risk was analyzed by:

+Department

+Decision type (Strategic vs Operational)

+Decision impact buckets

+Time trends

+4️.
+Policy Simulation (What-If Analysis)

+Simulated a governance policy:

-Policy Simulation: Human review for strategic decisions above ₹10L
+“Introduce mandatory human review for strategic decisions above ₹10L.”

+Measured:

+Reduction in hallucination exposure

+Reduction in revenue at risk

-## Dashboard Highlights
+## Dashboard Highlights (Power BI)

+Key dashboard sections:

 Overall AI Hallucination Rate